OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

     print('\n')
     print('Minimum of %f found at (%f, %f)' % (top['p.f_xy'], top['p.x'], top['p.y']))

-Here, we added a ConstraintComp named 'con' to represent our constraint equation.
-For our expression, x - y > 15, 'con' is created with inputs 'x' and 'y', and we specified that the output name was 'c'.
-The `solve_nonlinear` and `jacobian` functions are implemented based on the equation.
-The ConstraintComp automatically rearranges our constraint equation into the proper form such that its unknown 'c' will have a value less than zero if the constraint is satisfied and greater than 0 if it is violated.

-We also need to connect our 'con' expression to 'x' and 'y' on the paraboloid.
-Finally, we call add_constraint on the driver, giving it the output from the constraint component, which is 'con.c'.
-The default behavior for `add_constraint` is to add a nonlinear constraint like the one in our problem.
-You can also add a linear constraint, provided that your optimizer supports it (SLSQP does), by setting the ctype call attribute to 'lin'.
+Here, we added an ExcComp named 'con' to represent part of our constraint inequality.
+Our constraint is "x - y > 15", so we have created an ExecComp that will evaluate the expression "x - y" and place that result into the unknown 'con.c'.
+To complete the definition of the constraint, we also need to connect our 'con' expression to 'x' and 'y' on the paraboloid.

+Finally, we need to tell the driver to use the unknown "con.c" as a constraint using the `add_constraint` method.
+This method takes the name of the variable and an "upper" or "lower" bound.
+Here we give it a lower bound of 15, which completes the inequality constraint "x - y > 15".

 So now, putting it all together, we can run the model and get this: